Watercress Line: Heritage Lottery Fund awards

-Heritage Lottery Fund (HLF) awards enabled the Old Goods Shed at Alresford to be restored and opened in 2000; and for the wheel drop shed at Ropley to be built in 2005.
+Heritage Lottery Fund (HLF) awards enabled the Old Goods Shed at Alresford to be restored and opened in 2000, and for the wheel drop shed at Ropley to be built by 2005.

-2008 lottery grant

-Upon bidding, in October 2008 the Mid Hants Railway received £550,000 from the HLF for improvement projects.
+The Mid Hants Railway received £550,000 from the HLF in October 2008 for improvement projects.

-A new two-track carriage and wagon workshop has been built at Ropley, capable of holding four carriages under cover.
+A new two-track carriage and wagon workshop has been built at Ropley; it is capable of holding four carriages under cover.
 The workshop is intended to meet the particular needs for the restoration of wooden vehicles with woodworking machinery, a retained carpenter and apprentice/trainee carpenters.

 Extensions to the locomotive workshop are a small machine shop, stores area and a set of volunteers' refreshment and changing facilities.
-Viewing platforms for visitors take in the locomotive and carriage workshops and the boiler workshop.
+Viewing platforms for visitors take in the locomotive and carriage workshops, and the boiler workshop.
 Materials and displays for interpretation and overview are provided to educate visitors in the work and trades used to maintain and improve a largely manually-maintained, bespoke set of rolling stock.

 A historic signal box assisted by a grant from the Railway Heritage Trust is installed at Medstead.
 It provides a hands-on signalling experience for visitors together with space for an exhibition of Strowger telephone equipment.

-The cost of this round of projects exceeded £1m, assisted by funds within the railway and by additional volunteer labour.
+The cost of this round of projects exceeded £1 million, assisted by funds within the railway and by additional volunteer labour.

-Future developments

-Before its closure, the railway joined the South West Main Line at Winchester Junction, two miles (3 km) north of Winchester.
-The cheapest viable proposals to reinstate the tracks to rejoin Winchester, calling for platforms, embankments, earth cuttings and/or tunnels, have proven too expensive to submit to government or large charities.
-The track would need to cross the M3 motorway and replace or tunnel underneath houses and gardens built across the right-of-way between the former other junction of the railway (with electrified railways) and Itchen Abbas.

 Incidents

+There have been several incidents at the Watercress Line over its history; most incidents have been confined to mechanical failure of railway systems.
+The two major incidents were: